Punshon History, Family Crest & Coats of Arms

-England in the great wave of migration following the Norman Conquest of 1066.
+The name Punshon reached England in the great wave of migration following the Norman Conquest of 1066.
 The Punshon family lived in Devon.
-Their name, however, is a reference to Pontchardon, in Argentan, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Their name, however, is a reference to Pontchardon, near Neauffla, in Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.

 Early Origins of the Punshon family

 The surname Punshon was first found in Devon.
 "Heanton Punchardon preserves the name of a distinguished family, of whom the most prominent member, Sir Richard, served with great note in France under Edward III."

 "Robert de Pontchardon is on the Dives Roll.
 Robert de Pontcardon held lands in Devon 1083 (Exon.
 Domesday).
 William de Punchardon in 1165 held six fees in Somerset and Devon : Roger de Punchardon in Lincoln, and Matthew in Northumberland or York .
 William de Punchardon of Heanton-Punchardon, Devon, was living 1242 (Pole), and in 1261 Oliver de Punchardoun had a writ of military summons for the war in Wales. "

 This web page shows only a small excerpt of our Punshon research.
 Another 94 words (7 lines of text) covering the years 1242, 1590, 1662 and 1630 are included under the topic Early Punshon History in all our PDF Extended History products and printed products wherever possible.